GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/terraform-modules/kueue-config/README.md

-# JobSet and Kueue Configuration
+# Kueue Configuration

-This Terraform module configures [JobSet](https://github.com/kubernetes-sigs/jobset) and [Kueue](https://github.com/kubernetes-sigs/kueue) Kubernetes APIs.
-JobSet is a Kubernetes-native API for managing a group of k8s Jobs as a unit.
-It aims to offer a unified API for deploying HPC (e.g., MPI) and AI/ML training workloads (PyTorch, Jax, Tensorflow etc.) on Kubernetes.
+This Terraform module configures the [Kueue](https://github.com/kubernetes-sigs/kueue) resources in your GKE cluster.
 Kueue is a set of APIs and controller for job queueing.
 It is a job-level manager that decides when a job should be admitted to start (as in pods can be created) and when it should stop (as in active pods should be deleted).
-Together, JobSet and Kueue offer flexible and robust job management for large-scale machine learning training workloads that necessitate large clusters of GPUs or TPUs.

-The module first installs both APIs and then proceeds to configure Kueue with a single [Cluster Queue](https://kueue.sigs.k8s.io/docs/concepts/cluster_queue/) and a single [Local Queue](https://kueue.sigs.k8s.io/docs/concepts/local_queue/).
+The module configures Kueue with a single [Cluster Queue](https://kueue.sigs.k8s.io/docs/concepts/cluster_queue/) and a single [Local Queue](https://kueue.sigs.k8s.io/docs/concepts/local_queue/).
 Additionally, it sets up a set of [PriorityClass](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclass) and [Resource Flavor](https://kueue.sigs.k8s.io/docs/concepts/resource_flavor/) resources.
 Currently, the module configures Resource Flavors for common Cloud TPU v4, v5e, and v5p configurations.

 ## Examples